dr-richard-barker/Settlers_of_Mars_3D_LLM/README.md

 # Settlers-of-mars-3D-models-
-3D modeles for settlers of Mars board game
+3D models for settlers of Mars board game